Photosynq/PhotosynQ-Documentation/docs/projects/barcodes.md

 ## Reading Barcodes

 Both applications, the mobile and the desktop, allow scanning barcodes to answer Project Questions.
-The desktop application should allow for external barcode scanners as well.
+The desktop application allows for external barcode scanners as well.

 ### Mobile Application